The Birches, County Armagh

-The Birches is a small village in northern County Armagh, Northern Ireland.
+The Birches (Irish: Coill Bheithe) is a small village in northern County Armagh, Northern Ireland.
 It is 6 miles northwest of Portadown, close to junction 12 on the M1 Motorway and to the southern shore of Lough Neagh.
 In the 2001 Census it had a population of 150.
 It is within the Armagh City, Banbridge and Craigavon council area.

 The Birches is part of the civil parish of Tartaraghan, and most of the settlement is within the townlands of Ballynarry and Clonmakate.
 Two parts to the village can be distinguished, that at Robinstown Road, centred on a public housing estate and a school, and that part adjacent to the M1 junction.